Links Between Phthalates and Diabetes/Obesity

 In Europe, higher phthalate levels have been associated with lower blood pressure in pregnant women (Warembourg et al. 2018).

-In a large population-based birth study from the Netherlands, early and mid-pregnancy phthalate exposure levels were associated with increased maternal weight gain 6 years after childbirth, particularly among overweight and obese women (Philips et al. 2020).
+In a large population-based birth study from the Netherlands, early and mid-pregnancy phthalate exposure levels were associated with increased maternal weight gain 6 years after childbirth, particularly among women with overweight/obesity (Philips et al. 2020).

-In Mexican women, increased levels of the phthalate metabolite MCPP during pregnancy were associated with higher weight gain, and the phthalate metabolite MBzP with lower weight gain, in the decade following pregnancy (Rodríguez-Carmona et al. 2018).
-However a different group of Mexican women with higher exposure to phthalates gained less weight during pregnancy, but then had slower weight loss in the year after childbirth (Perng et al. 2020).
+In Mexican women, increased levels of the phthalate metabolite MCPP during pregnancy were associated with higher weight gain, and the phthalate metabolite MBzP with lower weight gain, in the decade following pregnancy (the ELEMENT study) (Rodríguez-Carmona et al. 2018).
+The ELEMENT study also found that women with higher exposure to phthalates gained less weight during pregnancy, but then had slower weight loss in the year after childbirth (Perng et al. 2020).

-In Mexican women, higher levels of a mixture of phthalates during pregnancy were associated with higher levels of glucose, insulin, insulin resistance, and HbA1c 4-8 years post-delivery.
+In Mexican women in the PROGRESS study, higher levels of a mixture of phthalates during pregnancy were associated with higher levels of glucose, insulin, insulin resistance, and HbA1c 4-8 years post-delivery.
 The phthalates mixture was associated with lower HDL and higher triglyceride levels (Wu et al. 2021).
 This study also found that phthalate exposure levels in pregnant women were associated with lower gestational weight gain and higher long-term weight gain (6-7 years postpartum) (Deierlein et al. 2022).

 In rats, di-n-butyl phthalate (DBP) aggravates the progression of gestational diabetes by causing a decline in beta cell viability (Chen et al. 2020).